ClickHouse¶

 What it is¶

-ClickHouse is an open-source, high-performance, column-oriented SQL database management system (DBMS) for online analytical processing (OLAP).
-It is designed to handle massive datasets and return query results in real-time.
+ClickHouse is an open-source, high-performance, column-oriented SQL database management system (DBMS) designed for Online Analytical Processing (OLAP).
+It is engineered to handle massive datasets and return query results in real-time, making it a premier choice for high-volume telemetry and log analysis in AI ecosystems.

 What problem it solves¶